Baayeh/payment-voucher/README.md

 - Clone the repo to your local environment
 - Run npm install to install all dependencies
-- Open the index.html file with your favorite browser.
+- Run npm run dev to open in your browser
 - Modify to your taste with your preferred text editor
 - Enjoy :hugs: